 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-One of the main predictors of success on the project has been the high level of companies they managed to secure.
-“Hudson Yards was able to attract a wide variety of different industries – finance, tech, media, legal, all vanguards of their industries who were open to making those long-term bets.
-The Boston Consulting Group (BCG), Coach, L’Oréal, SAP, and VaynerMedia: what do all these companies have in common?
-Their leadership thinks long-term.”
-This will cause a massive shift from midtown east/downtown to the West side of the city.
+As a matter of fact, one of the main predictors of success on the Project is the high level of companies they secured.
+Hudson Yards was able to attract a wide variety of different industries.
+From finance, tech, media, and legal, all vanguards of their industries who were open to making those long-term bets.
+The Boston Consulting Group (BCG), Coach, L’Oréal, SAP, and VaynerMedia.
+What do all these companies have in common?
+Their leadership thinks long-term.
+As a result, the Project will cause a massive shift from midtown east/downtown to the West side of the city.

+The Project consists of two parts.
+Eastern Hudson Yards has a completion date of Q1 of 2019.
+Besides, Western Hudson Yards remains for 2025.
+It is hard to predict how their sales will price, but developers are optimistic.
 According to a piece published yesterday by the New York Times, “A weak luxury market may be making some developers nervous.
-But the developers of 35 Hudson Yards, a 72-story condo-hotel-office hybrid where sales of 143 luxury apartments will start in mid-March, are confidently predicting a speedy one-year sellout.”
+But the developers of 35 Hudson Yards, a 72-story condo-hotel-office hybrid where sales of 143 luxury apartments will start in mid-March, are confidently predicting a quick one-year sellout.”

-Units at 35 Hudson Yards, which is anticipating $1.53 billion in sales, start at $5 million for an apartment with two bedrooms, two and a half baths and 1,492 square feet, according to plans.
+Units at 35 Hudson Yards, anticipates $1.53 billion in sales.
+In fact, it starts at $5 million for a two bedrooms, two and a half baths, and 1,492 square feet, according to plans.
 The average apartment will cost $11 million, or $4,100 per square foot.
 Meanwhile, citywide, new condos are averaging $3,100 a square foot.
-To say they are being hopeful is an understatement.
+To say they are hopeful is an understatement.
 Similar to the effect the High Line had on West Chelsea, Hudson Yards should increase prices in the vicinity blocks/neighborhood.

-Low-income housing and struggling residents will not benefit from this price surge though.
-Critics say the project is aimed for high-income consumers only.
-Most restaurants will be built in the top floors, forcing visitors to go through high-end stores to access them.
+Most likely, low-income housing and struggling residents will not benefit from this price surge.
+Critics say the project is for high-income consumers only.
+Most restaurants built on the top floors are forcing visitors to go through high-end stores to access them.